lovelysystems/lovely-gradle-plugin/README.md

 * `pushDockerImage` - Pushes the Docker image to the registry
 * `pushDockerDevImage` - Pushes the Docker image to the registry and tag it as `dev`

+### How to release/publish a new development version?

+The following steps explain how to release a new development version of your project:

+1. There are no uncommitted changes and everything is pushed to the remote
+2. Run `./gradlew pushDockerDevImage` to build a docker image and push it to the registry
+3. Run `./gradle printDockerTag` to get the tag of the pushed image

-### How to release/publish a new version?
+### How to release/publish a new production version?

-The following described steps explain how to release a new version your project:
+The following steps explain how to release a new stable version of your project:

 1. You are on the default branch or a release branch
 2. The latest changelog entry is updated with a valid (e.g. 1.0.0) version number